Borivoj/computational-economic-simulation/README.md

 # Computational economic simulation based on RBC model with Q-learning agents
 An economic simulation presented in paper [Reinforcement Learning Induced Non-Neutrality of Monetary Policy in Computational Economic Simulation](https://ssrn.com/abstract=4325511)
 <br>
-For ease of use uncludes GUI and can run on any computer with MATLAB.
+For ease of use includes GUI and can run on any computer with MATLAB.
 # Abstract
 In a Real Business Cycle model, monetary shock does not affect real variables, and economic agents are assumed to understand the model’s structure.
 This article shows how it is possible